KenwoodFox/EG-207/docs/presentations/Critical_Design_Review.md

 ![Water Level Sensor](resources/DGZZI_Water_Sensor_Module.jpg){ width=90 }

-The Water Level Sensor is used to measure the depths of water and the core component of an amplifying circuit.
+The Water Level Sensor is used to measure the depths of water and the core component in an amplifying circuit.
+The brick-designed sensor has three major
+components: electronic brick connector,
+1MΩ resistor, and several lines of bare-conducting wires ("Last Minute Engineers").

    - Accuracy: ±1 mm
    - Precision: 0.2 mm